mike-lischke/antlr-format/doc/formatting.md

 ## Configuration

 In addition to inline formatting options use a config file (for the terminal application) or an object with key-value pairs, when creating the `GrammarFormatter` class.
 A configuration file contains one mandatory and one optional set of options.
-The one in the `main` is used for all types of grammars.
+The one in the `main` key is used for all types of grammars.
 Additionally, you can specify a dedicated lexer grammar option set, for cases where you want to have different rules for lexer grammars.

 Here's the [config file](tests/config.json) used for tests in this repository.